ssardina-teaching/google-assignment-submission/README.md

     python download_submissions.py --gdrive-id 0B7Whncx6ucnBfjZmOXZOZTJ5M0NLZjVzeVlGUW01N2JONHpDT2JSUmtpNzA0bFdBWmhFbVU \
         --submissions-dir submissions-zip/
     ```

+The browser will open to authorize the execution of the script.
+Make sure you log into the RMIT account.

+## Building dirs from zip files

 - With all .zip files downloaded, we can generate one directory per student and unpack the zip there: